-SC 370 systems may be ordered configured for operation by AC or DC input power.
+SC 370 systems may be ordered configured for operation with AC or DC input power.
 AC systems are not sensitive to input power phase and have an operational voltage range of 120-240 VAC, 50/60 Hz with no modification necessary to the input power module.
 DC powered systems are available configured for 24 or 48 VDC.
-The DC input voltage must be specified when ordering.
+The input voltage type must be specified when ordering.